erkanyeter/demo_blog/packages/obullo/releases/2.0/docs/database/quick-usage-pdo-examples/README.md

 print_r($db->get('users')->getResultArray());
 ```

-The above the example returns to Database Instance if you want to grab it.
+Above the example returns to Database Instance if you want to grab it.

 ### Standard Query With Multiple Results (Array Version)